jeanmatthieud/esp-warning-light/README.md

 The full article is available here: https://www.iot-experiments.com/esp32-warning-light/

+This branch is quite different as the master.
+In this release, the ESP connects on WiFi to a websocket server, receive some commands and execute them.

 ## Neopixel colors
 * Red: looking for WiFi
-* Yellow: WiFi OK; connecting to MQTT server
+* Yellow: WiFi OK; connecting to WS server
 * Blue: smartconfig enabled.
 Waiting for WiFi credentials.
 * Off: connected

+After initialisation, the ESP displays the color sent by the server.

 ## Components
 * Old warning lamp at 12V